 It is much better for your log store to be slatted and open – surface rain will simply evaperate with the wind, and you won’t find any nasty surprises when taking your logs out weeks or months later.

-Both models of our log stores are slatted and open fronted, making them the ideal storage solution for your logs.
+Our log store is slatted and open fronted, making it the ideal storage solution for your logs.

 The size of your log store is an important consideration when choosing your store.